All Posts By

 A woman gracefully balancing a basket on her head.

 There are a total of 500 homesteads within the village of Lukosa.
 The homestead that hosted us today was very simple.
-There were a few small structures made of mud from termite mounds with thatched roofs, a chicken coop and corn and grain silo made of sticks and a small outhouse made of cement blocks.
+There were a few small structures made of mud from termite mounds with thatched roofs.
+Notably, the homestead had recently undergone door installation, enhancing its security and accessibility.
+Additionally, there was a chicken coop and corn and grain silo made of sticks and a small outhouse made of cement blocks.

 Lukosa Homestead